Leslie station: Station description

 The station is on three levels.
 The bus platforms are on the upper level at Old Leslie Street, with an automatic accessible entrance.
 The concourse and collector are at an intermediate level, where the main fully accessible entrance is located on the south side of Sheppard Avenue East west of Leslie Street.
 There is a secondary automatic accessible entrance at the corner of Leslie Street directly to the easterly end of the subway platform, which is at the lowest level.

 The station features 102 spaces of commuter parking.
 Cost is $7 per day or $2 per hour from 5:00 am to 2:00 am daily.
 As with all TTC lots, no overnight parking is allowed between 2:00 am and 5:00 am.

 Architecture and art

-The public art in the station, entitled Ampersand (2002) and created by Canadian artist Micah Lexier, consists of 17,000 ceramic tiles each with a printed ampersand and above and below it the words "Sheppard" and "Leslie", based on 3,400 different pieces of handwriting from the community collected in 1997.
+Micah Lexier's public art installation Ampersand comprises 17,000 ceramic tiles that cover the walls of Leslie station.
+Each tile features a printed ampersand between the words "Sheppard" and "Leslie", based on a collection of 3,400 handwriting samples gathered in 1997 from a range of contributors, including local residents, schoolchildren, and TTC employees.

-According to the artist's statement posted in the station, this piece of artwork "acknowledges the duality of being both an individual and part of a larger community."
-This piece can be seen on both the concourse and platform levels, including the bus terminal.
+According to the artist's statement posted in the station, Ampersand "acknowledges the duality of being both an individual and part of a larger community".
+The artwork is integrated into the architecture of the concourse, platform, and bus terminal.